fieldtrip/website/getting_started/besa.md

 	.tfc contains a time-frequency representation of power or coherence .dat contains multiple source beamformer output on a regular 3D grid

-It is possible to use the low-level functions in Fieldtrip to read in the BESA data into Matlab, but it is preferred to use the high-level besa2fieldtrip function.
+It is possible to use the low-level functions in FieldTrip to read in the BESA data into Matlab, but it is preferred to use the high-level besa2fieldtrip function.
 That function will read the data and format it into a structure that is compatible with fieldtrip.
 Depending of the content of the file, the data will be formatted to appear similar to the output of one of the fieldtrip function

 	.avr converted to ft_timelockanalysis
 	.mul converted to ft_timelockanalysis